KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 Enable streaming between phases and create aggregation layer.
 Details TBD after P7.x complete.

+The goal of this milestone is to reduce or eliminate the remaining intermediate stage-boundary files by replacing file-based handoffs with streaming/aggregation where it is safe to do so.
+It is not a separate effort to rename `modules.stage.*.json` files while they remain supported contract boundaries.

 | Task | Status                    |
 | ---- | ------------------------- |
 | P8.1 | Streaming orchestrator    |